mlfoundations/wise-ft/README.md

 # Robust fine-tuning of zero-shot models

-This repository contains code for the paper [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903) by Mitchell Wortsman*, Gabriel Ilharco*,  Jong Wook Kim, Mike Li, Hannaneh Hajishirzi, Ali Farhadi, Hongseok Namkoong, Ludwig Schmidt.
+This repository contains code for the paper [Robust fine-tuning of zero-shot models](https://arxiv.org/abs/2109.01903) by Mitchell Wortsman*, Gabriel Ilharco*,  Jong Wook Kim, Mike Li, Simon Kornblith, Rebecca Roelofs, Raphael Gontijo-Lopes, Hannaneh Hajishirzi, Ali Farhadi, Hongseok Namkoong, Ludwig Schmidt.

 ### Abstract
 *Large pre-trained models such as CLIP offer consistent accuracy across a range of data distributions when performing zero-shot inference (i.e., without fine-tuning on a specific dataset).
 Although existing fine-tuning approaches substantially improve accuracy in-distribution, they also reduce out-of-distribution robustness.
 We address this tension by introducing a simple and effective method for improving robustness:  ensembling the weights of the zero-shot and fine-tuned models.
 Compared to standard fine-tuning, the resulting weight-space ensembles provide large accuracy improvements out-of-distribution, while matching or improving in-distribution accuracy.
 On ImageNet and five derived distribution shifts, weight-space ensembles improve out-of-distribution accuracy by 2 to 10 percentage points while increasing in-distribution accuracy by nearly 1 percentage point relative to standard fine-tuning.
 These improvements come at no additional computational cost during fine-tuning or inference.*